Wild Oak Vineyard

 A thick-skinned varietal, Petite Sirah has a vigorous canopy, needing long, warm days in order to fully mature.
 Our Certified Sustainable Wild Oak Estate Vineyard is located in the heart of Sonoma Valley, at the foot of the Mayacamas Mountains, where well-drained soils and hot summer afternoons provide the warm, dry climate and growing conditions that Petite Sirah loves.

-The grapes undergo a gentle cold soak before fermentation to extract optimal color and aroma.
-Fermentation is watched closely, and when a balance is found between tannin and fruit, the wine is racked off its skins and pumped into 60% new French oak barrels where it undergoes natural malolactic fermentation, followed by 18 months of aging.
+Petite Sirah grapes have very thick skins, and are known to have easily extractable tannin and color.
+Because of this, the grapes undergo a long cold soak before a gentle and cool fermentation in order to acheive optimal color and aroma.
+Fermentation is watched closely, and when a balance is found between tannin and fruit, the wine is racked off its skins and pumped into French oak barrels where it undergoes natural malolactic fermentation, followed by elevage.